Tiger: Description

 The tiger has a typical felid morphology, with a muscular body, shortened legs, strong forelimbs with wide front paws, a large head and a tail that is about half the length of the rest of its body.
 It has five digits, including a dewclaw, on the front feet and four on the back, all of which have retractile claws that are compact and curved, and can reach 10 cm long.
 The ears are rounded and the eyes have a round pupil.
 The snout ends in a triangular, pink tip with small black dots, the number of which increase with age.
-The tiger's skull is robust, with a constricted front region, proportionally small, elliptical orbits, long nasal bones and a lengthened cranium with a large sagittal crest.
-It resembles a lion's skull, but differs from it in the concave or flattened underside of the lower jaw and in its longer nasals.
-The tiger has 30 fairly robust teeth and its somewhat curved canines are the longest in the cat family at 6.4–7.6 cm.

 The tiger has a head-body length of 1.4–2.8 m with a 0.6–1.1 m tail and stands 0.8–1.1 m at the shoulder.
 The Siberian and Bengal tigers are the largest.
 Male Bengal tigers weigh 200–260 kg, and females weigh 100–160 kg; island tigers are the smallest, likely due to insular dwarfism.
 Male Sumatran tigers weigh 100–140 kg, and females weigh 75–110 kg.
-The tiger is popularly thought to be the largest living felid species; but since tigers of the different subspecies and populations vary greatly in size and weight, the tiger's average size may be less than the lion's, while the largest tigers are bigger than their lion counterparts.
+The tiger is popularly thought to be the largest living felid species; but since individuals of the different subspecies and populations vary greatly in size and weight, the tiger's average size may be less than the lion's, while the largest tigers are bigger than their lion counterparts.

+The tiger's skull has a constricted front region, proportionally small, elliptical orbits, long nasal bones and a lengthened cranium with a large sagittal crest.
+It has 30 robust teeth, and its somewhat curved canine teeth are the longest in the cat family at 6.4–7.6 cm.
+The mean greatest skulls of adult males are 335.4 ± 2.26 mm and of females 282.9 ± 1.86 mm.